satjinder/grpc-mediator-service/readme.md

 # run the server
 cd server
 # to run with BSR
-go run ./cmd/withbsr
+go run ./cmd/server --schema=buf
 # OR to run with local schema registry
-go run ./cmd/withlocal
+go run ./cmd/server --schema=local

 # run the client (in another terminal)
 cd client